Automorphic Lie Algebras and Cohomology of Root Systems: Abstract

 \section{Abstract}

-This paper defines a cohomology theory of root systems which emerges naturally in the context of Automorphic Lie Algebras (ALiAs) but applies more generally to deformations of Lie algebras obtained by assigning a monomial in a finite number of variables to each weight vector.
-In the theory of Automorphic Lie Algebras certain problems can be formulated and partially solved in terms of cohomology, in particular one can find explicit models for an ALiA in terms of monomial deformations of the original Lie algebra.
-In this paper we formulate a cohomology theory of root systems and define the cup product in this context; we show that it can be restricted to symmetric forms, that it is equivariant with respect to the automorphism group of the original Lie algebra, and finally we show acyclicity at dimension two of the symmetric part, which is exactly what is needed to find models for ALiAs explicitly.
+A cohomology theory of root systems emerges naturally in the context of Automorphic Lie Algebras, where it helps formulating some structure theory questions.
+In particular, one can find concrete models for an Automorphic Lie Algebra by integrating cocycles.
+In this paper we define this cohomology and show its connection with the theory of Automorphic Lie Algebras.
+Furthermore, we discuss its properties: we define the cup product, we show that it can be restricted to symmetric forms, that it is equivariant with respect to the automorphism group of the root system, and finally we show acyclicity at dimension two of the symmetric part, which is exactly what is needed to find concrete models for Automorphic Lie Algebras.